vruddhideveloper/Object-Detection/Video_AI/README.md

     -D BUILD_EXAMPLES=ON ..

 # Run the below commands inside the 'opencv_all/opencv-4.7.0/build/' directory
-# This can take upto 2 hours (dependss on the configuration of the RPi)
+# This can take upto 2 hours (depends on the configuration of the RPi)
 sudo make -j$(nproc)

 sudo make install